-While in edge mode the controller can be programmed to provide the position of the left edge, or right edge or centerline position or the web width.
+While in edge mode the controller can be programmed to provide the position of the left edge, or right edge or centerline position or the web width or the web coverage.
 The analog mode can be changed only if the sensor sees both edges of the web.
 Selecting the appropriate analog mode button will enable the user to accomplish the functionality.